 The charter provides that, subject to the right of holders of any class or series separately entitled to elect one or more directors, if any such right has been granted, directors may be removed with or without cause upon the affirmative vote of holders of at least a majority of the voting power of all the then outstanding shares entitled to vote generally in the election of directors, voting together as a single class.

 Transfer Agent.
-Mellon Investor Services LLC is the transfer agent for the shares of common stock.
+BNY Mellon Shareowner Services is the transfer agent for our common stock.

 Preferred Stock